samelamin/hero/README.md

 6.) build relay chain image `docker build -f Dockerfile.relay -t paidnetwork/relay .`

 7.)
-Run containers via docker compose `cd $HOME/paid-chain && docker-compose -f docker-compose-relay.yaml up -d`
+Run containers via docker compose `cd $HOME/hero && docker-compose -f docker-compose-relay.yaml up -d`

 You now should beable to view your collator via [polkadotjs](https://polkadot.js.org/apps/#/explorer) switch your network and under the `Develoment tab` click `Custom` and paste `ws://localhost:8844` then click `Switch` at the top.
 For the relay chain connect to `ws://localhost:9944`

-Note** the chainspec which is being used for the parachain is "rococo-local" please reference paid-chain/node/src/chain_spec.rs for more details on the exact configuration.
+Note** the chainspec which is being used for the parachain is "rococo-local" please reference hero/node/src/chain_spec.rs for more details on the exact configuration.
 If you would like to change simply make an edit to the docker-compose or upgrade the chain_spec.rs i.e.(Sudo key)

 Follow instructions on [Cumulus Tutorial](https://docs.substrate.io/tutorials/v3/cumulus/connect-parachain/) for registering your parachain on the local relay chain.
 Remember the paraid is 2000

-# Installation Paid Development
+# Installation Hero Development
 The first thing you will need to do is prepare the system for Substrate development.

 Follow this [link](https://docs.substrate.io/v3/getting-started/installation/) for development environment setup.